Think Less, Talk Less — Do More (the not-so-secret sauce)

 6. Build New Habits

-The key to taking more action is building new habits.
+The key to taking more action is building new habits (not quitting old ones).

 A habit is a regular routine or repeatable behavior that’s almost subconscious.
 Breaking old habits is hard, so I like to focus on building new ones instead.